CaptainCrowbar/rs-unicode/docs/string.md

 a specific character, any one of a set of characters (passed as either UTF-8 or UTF-32), or any character matching a predicate.
-On success, the function returns a string view over the encoded character; on failure, it returns a null (default constructed) string view.
+On success, the function returns a string view over the encoded character; on failure, it returns a null (default constructed) string view (this is the only time the returned view can be empty, so testing the data pointer is not necessary).

 ## String literals